The Altimeter Is a Basic But Important Flight Instrument

 Types of Altitudes

-- Pressure Altitude: The altitude shown on the altimeter when the standard atmosphere level of 29.92" Hg is entered in the Kollsman window, or the height above the standard datum plane.
+The altitude is shown on the altimeter when the standard atmosphere level of 29.92" Hg is entered in the Kollsman window, or the height above the standard datum plane.
 Pressure altitude is used often in flight planning calculations.